 - Live Shopping and e-commerce integration for direct sales

-- In-stream ads - before, during and after videos
+- In-stream ads — before, during, after videos

 - Display ads and targeted bannering